Medicine Hat Blue Jays

 The Medicine Hat Blue Jays were a Rookie League affiliate of the Toronto Blue Jays, playing in the Pioneer League and located in the city of Medicine Hat, Alberta, Canada.
-They played a total of 25 seasons; 1978 through 2002.
+They played a total of 26 seasons; 1977 through 2002.
+In 1977 they were an affiliate of the Oakland Athletics and played as the Medicine Hat A's.
 Their home field was Athletic Park.

 History

+The A's arrived in Medicine Hat in 1977, an expansion team for the Pioneer League along with the Calgary Cardinals.
+The A's had relocated from Boise, Idaho, where they had played two seasons as the Boise A's in the Northwest League.
+The A's finished in fifth place within the six-team Pioneer League; four members of the team would go on to appear in the major leagues.
+After the season, the team changed their affiliation to the Toronto Blue Jays and played 25 seasons as the Medicine Hat Blue Jays.

 Over the years, the Medicine Hat club generally struggled on the field and with attendance, but the Jays did have some noteworthy seasons.
 In 1982, they captured their only championship.
 They reached the championship series again in 1995 but lost the title to the Helena Brewers.
 The Blue Jays only reached the playoffs one other time, losing to the Great Falls Dodgers in 2000.

-The team arrived in Medicine Hat in 1977, playing as the Medicine Hat A's, affiliated with the Oakland A's.
-The team had relocated from Boise, Idaho, where they had played two seasons as the Boise A's in the Northwest League.
 After the 2002 season, Toronto ended their affiliation with the club (switching to the Pulaski Blue Jays), and the Pioneer League left Medicine Hat.
 The Blue Jays relocated to Montana and became the second incarnation of the Helena Brewers.